The Secretary of State was asked—

 Under the current plan-making regime, 37 local authorities have yet to adopt a local plan.
 Of these, 27 have submitted their draft plan for examination.
 We continue to monitor progress and offer support where appropriate in all these areas.

-The Minister’s Department is only taking action against 15 local authorities where no local plan is actively in place.
+The Minister’s Department is taking action against only 15 local authorities where no local plan is actively in place.
 The Department also has an ambitious target of 300,000 homes a year—about 80,000 a year short.
 What action will he take to ensure that local authorities like Stoke-on-Trent that are failing to get a local plan in place do so quickly, so that they can develop and address this country’s housing need?

 As the hon.
 Gentleman pointed out, we commenced a formal process of intervention in 15 local authorities to ensure that they fulfil their obligations.
 I have spent the last 12 months touring the country, exhorting local authorities not only to get a local plan in place, but to do so on a long-term basis so that people can see the kind of decadal-scale planning that is required to get to 300,000 homes a year.
 If local authorities remain sluggish in producing a plan, as the hon.
-Gentleman claims his local authority has been—I think that its plan is due for submission in August 2020, which does seem a little tardy—then action may be required, beyond just a stiffly-worded letter.
+Gentleman claims his local authority has been—I think that its plan is due for submission in August 2020, which does seem a little tardy—action may be required, beyond just a stiffly-worded letter.

 When district councils do not have a local plan and a five-year land supply in place, it is villages and parishes that face the consequences of planning development.
 What protections will the Minister and his Department put in place for communities trying to establish neighbourhood plans, and will he reflect on his Department’s recent decision to grant planning permission to two sites in Hatfield Peverel that go against the neighbourhood plan?